Premier League news: Huddersfield Town relegated from Premier League | Goal.com

 Huddersfield relegated from Premier League

-Huddersfield Town were the first team to be relegated from the Premier League this season after sufferingf a 2-0 defeat at Crystal Palace on Saturday.
+Huddersfield Town were the first team to be relegated from the Premier League in the 2018-19 season after suffering a 2-0 defeat at Crystal Palace on Saturday.

-The Terriers have endured a dreadful second season in the top flight and were condemned to the drop by Luka Milivojevic's penalty and a Patrick van Aanholt strike.
+The Terriers have endured a dreadful second season in England's top flight and were condemned to the drop by Luka Milivojevic's penalty and a Patrick van Aanholt strike.

+It was their fourth loss in a row, having recently failed to pick up points against West Ham as well as Bournemouth and relegation rivals Brighton and Hove Albion.

-Their loss, combined with wins for Burnley and Southampton over Wolves and Brighton and Hove Albion respectively, left them 19 points adrift of safety with six games remaining.
+Their loss, combined with wins for Burnley and Southampton over Wolves and Brighton respectively, left them 19 points adrift of safety with six games remaining.

-After earning promotion via the play-offs in 2016-17, Huddersfield sensationally avoided relegation back to the Championship under David Wagner.
+After earning promotion via the play-offs in 2016-17, Huddersfield sensationally avoided relegation back to the Championship under German coach David Wagner.

 However, they struggled to replicate their impressive performances of 2017-18 and Wagner left the club last January with Huddersfield eight points shy of 17th.